 He received an honorary Doctor of Humane Letters degree from UA in 2013, the same year he joined the business dean's advisory group.
 Gift amounts from Martinelli to UA -- which enrolled 136 students from Panama this fall, up from three in 2010 -- totaled $200,000, not including a scholarship established in his name, based on documents released by UA last year.

 UA spokesman Mark Rushing said Martinelli remains a volunteer leader for UA's Campaign Arkansas fundraising drive to raise $1 billion.
-Rushing in an email said volunteers "generally remain" on the committee list for the life of the campaign unless they specifically ask otherwise but Martinelli "hasn't been actively involved" for several years.
+Rushing in an email said volunteers "generally remain" on the committee list for the life of the campaign unless they specifically ask otherwise but that Martinelli "hasn't been actively involved" for several years.

 Martinelli, 65, was arrested on June 12 in Florida.